Home

 Surviving hurtling round a sharp bend at high speed is placed in hands of the Almighty!

 It is true that the shortest measurement of time in Greece is the period between the traffic lights turning green and when the first car is expected to move off.
 Failure to move away quickly often results in a blast of horns.
 But don't jump to the wrong conclusion about this either.
-This is another big myth perpetuated by many ex-pats and foreigners driving in Greece.
+This is another big myth perpetuated by many ex-pats and foreigners driving in Greece and Crete.

 Although this might happen (I know it happens in the UK too), a close look at the Cretan road junction will explain another reason for this apparent "impatience".